HaoKang-Timmy/distributed_model_parallel/Readme.md

 # Correction of 512 batch size training

-In the last part, I got a wrong picture about finetune in different batch size.
+In the last part, I got the wrong picture about finetune in different batch sizes.
 And here is the correction.

 ## Settings
 |  Model   | MobilenetNetV2  |
 |  ----  | ----  |